Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = WIP =
 * Added the new video tutorial link to the readme file.
+* For new installations, the default button height is set to medium for optimal results.
+* For new installations, the default button width is set to 300px for optimal results.

 = 2.4.0 =
 * Added a dedicated settings tab for PayPal, consolidating all PayPal-related settings in one place for easier management.